 The sound level meters are battery driven and should be able to run without external power for 8 hours.
 External power will have to be provided if longer operation is needed.
+During different pilot tests in 2018, a power bank has been added to the box containing the SLM to extend the use of the device.

 The sound level meter communicates with the SLM Gateway using either WiFi or 3G/4G, which means either should be available for the meters to operate.
 The needed bandwidth depends on the mode of operation.
-Most demanding scenarios are those which require raw microphone signals (around 2 Mbit/sec).
+Deliverable D4.5 contains a more detailed description of the SLM and the communication characteristics.